 On Sunday, December 27th, 2020 the President signed legislation that extended the Medicare IVIG Demonstration through December 31, 2023.
 Previously, the demonstration had been scheduled to end December 31, 2020.

-All beneficiaries enrolled in the demonstration as of November 15th, 2020 will automatically be re-enrolled in the demonstration for the extension period and do not need to take any action.
-Suppliers can continue to provide and be paid for demonstration services to these beneficiaries on or after January 1, 2021.
+All persons with Medicare enrolled in the demonstration as of November 15th, 2020 were automatically re-enrolled in the demonstration for the extension period and did not need to take any action.
+Suppliers continued to provide and be paid for demonstration services to those receiving care through the demonstration on or after January 1, 2021.

-In accordance with the existing requirements of the demonstration, CMS is continuing to accept new enrollment into the demonstration.
-Please check the demonstration website for more information regarding new applications.
+In accordance with the existing requirements of the demonstration, CMS continued to accept new enrollment into the demonstration.

-The Medicare Intravenous Immune Globulin (IVIG) Demonstration is being implemented to evaluate the benefits of providing payment and items for services needed for the in-home administration of intravenous immune globulin for the treatment of primary immune deficiency disease (PIDD).
+The Medicare Intravenous Immune Globulin (IVIG) Demonstration was implemented to evaluate the benefits of providing payment and items for services needed for the in-home administration of intravenous immune globulin for the treatment of primary immune deficiency disease (PIDD).

 Background